gek20/DisasterResponsePipelines/README.md

 ![VIsulaization of the unbalanced classes](https://github.com/gek20/DisasterResponsePipelines/blob/6b578e0b151ee532be6425cd2843c73fd2e63be5/pictures/Class%20Distributions.png)

-The label "child_alone" is never present, this means that is not giving any useful information at the model during the training.
+The label "child_alone" is never present, this means that is not giving any useful information to the model during the training.

 | Labels                 | Count |
 |------------------------|------:|